Canoe: Dugouts

-Native American groups of the north Pacific coast made dugout canoes in a number of styles for different purposes, from western red-cedar (Thuja plicata) or yellow-cedar (Chamaecyparis nootkatensis), depending on availability.
+Native American groups of the north Pacific coast made dugout canoes in a number of styles for different purposes, from western red cedar (Thuja plicata) or yellow cedar (Chamaecyparis nootkatensis), depending on availability.
 Different styles were required for ocean-going vessels versus river boats, and for whale-hunting versus seal-hunting versus salmon-fishing.
-The Quinault of Washington State built shovel-nose canoes, with double bows, for river travel that could slide over a logjam without needing to be portaged.
-The Kootenai of British Columbia province made sturgeon-nosed canoes from pine bark, designed to be stable in windy conditions on Kootenay Lake.
-In recent years First Nations in British Columbia and Washington State have been revitalizing the ocean-going canoe tradition.
+The Quinault of Washington State built shovel-nose canoes with double bows, for river travel that could slide over a logjam without needing to be portaged.
+The Kootenai of the Canadian province of British Columbia made sturgeon-nosed canoes from pine bark, designed to be stable in windy conditions on Kootenay Lake.

+In recent years, First Nations in British Columbia and Washington State have been revitalizing the ocean-going canoe tradition.
 Beginning in the 1980s, the Heiltsuk and Haida were early leaders in this movement.
-The paddle to Expo 86 in Vancouver by the Heiltsuk, and the 1989 Paddle to Seattle were early instances of this.
-In 1993 a large number of canoes paddled from up and down the coast to Bella Bella in its first canoe festival – 'Qatuwas.
-The revitalization continued – and Tribal Journeys began with trips to various communities held in most years.
+The Paddle to Expo 86 in Vancouver by the Heiltsuk and the 1989 Paddle to Seattle by multiple Native American tribes on the occasion of Washington State's centennial year were early instances of this.
+In 1993 a large number of canoes paddled from up and down the coast to Bella Bella in its first canoe festival – Qatuwas.
+The revitalization continued, and Tribal Journeys began with trips to various communities held in most years.

-Australian Aboriginal people made canoes from hollowed out tree trunks, as well as from tree bark.
+Aboriginal Australian people made canoes from hollowed out tree trunks, as well as from tree bark.
 The indigenous people of the Amazon commonly used Hymenaea (Fabaceae) trees.

 Bark canoes

 Australia

-Some Australian Aboriginal peoples made bark canoes.
-They could only be made from the bark of certain trees (usually red gum or box gum) and during summer.
+Some Aboriginal Australian peoples made bark canoes.
+They could be made only from the bark of certain trees (usually red gum or box gum) and during summer.
 After cutting the outline of the required size and shape, a digging stick was used to cut through the bark to the hardwood, and the bark was then slowly prised out using numerous smaller sticks.
-The slab of bark was held in place by branches or hand-woven rope, and after separation from the tree, lowered to the ground and small fires lit on the inside of the bark.
-This would cause the bark to dry out and curl upwards, after which the ends could be pulled together and stitched with hemp and plugged with mud.
+The slab of bark was held in place by branches or handwoven rope, and after separation from the tree, lowered to the ground.
+Small fires would then be lit on the inside of the bark to cause the bark to dry out and curl upwards, after which the ends could be pulled together and stitched with hemp and plugged with mud.
 It was then allowed to mature, with frequent applications of grease and ochre.
 The remaining tree was later dubbed a canoe tree by Europeans.

-Because of the porosity of the bark, they did not last too long (about two years), and were mainly used for fishing or crossing rivers or lakes rather than long journeys.
+Because of the porosity of the bark, these bark canoes only lasted about two years.
+They were mainly used for fishing or crossing rivers and lakes to avoid long journeys.
 They were usually propelled by punting with a long stick.
-Another type of bark canoe was made out of a type of stringybark gum known as Messmate stringybark (Eucalyptus obliqua), where the bark was pleated and tied at each end, with a framework of cross-ties and ribs.
+Another type of bark canoe was made out of a type of stringybark gum known as messmate stringybark (Eucalyptus obliqua), pleating the bark and tying it at each end, with a framework of cross-ties and ribs.
 This type was known as a pleated or tied bark canoe.
 Bark strips could also be sewn together to make larger canoes, known as sewn bark canoes.